Easy Berry Cake (Red White and Blue Snack Cake)

 - Fuss-free baking: This simple, uncomplicated cake recipe is made in a round cake pan (or springform pan) without fussy techniques.

-- Fresh berries: This recipe is for you if you love baking with in-season berries like raspberries and blueberries or mixed berries (like in my Mixed Berry Yogurt Muffins).
+- Fresh berries: This recipe is for you if you love baking with in-season berries like raspberries and blueberries or mixed berries (such as in my Mixed Berry Yogurt Muffins).

 - Easy to garnish: While I'm using an easy Chantilly Cream (recipe below), you can also serve with a dusting of powdered sugar and a few fresh berries.